kacole2/s3motion/README.md

   - sync buckets between endpoints
   - upload object to a specific folder inside a bucket (just needs another param)
   - error messages for incorrect bucket spelling
+  - bucket copy process don't specify destination Bucket, just copy the name of the source bucket.
+  - bucket copy process needs to copy empty folders or create those entries on the destination bucket.
 - Continue Microservice using Express.js
-- Document the code
 - Clean up the code
-  - break out into multiple files
+  - break out into multiple objects
 - Web front end
+- Create logging functionality

 ## Contribution
 - Fork it, merge it